karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ## Appendix A - jQuery Basics ##
  > "I love jQuery" - The Internet

-There's a common anecdote given by web developers, it goes something like *I hated JavaScript, then jQuery came along and now I love it*. jQuery is a JavaScript library which takes the pain out of manipulating the DOM and creating reusable JavaScript code.
+There's a common anecdote given by web developers that goes something like *I hated JavaScript, then jQuery came along and now I love it*. jQuery is a JavaScript library which takes the pain out of manipulating the DOM and creating reusable JavaScript code.
 It isn't the only framework of its kind, but it has established itself as the most popular.
 Part of what makes jQuery so powerful is that it focuses on a few specific things, allowing it to be very good at those.
-There are two parts to mastering jQuery: first the basics of the library, then how to use the basics to build your own plugins.
+There are two parts to mastering jQuery: the basics of the library and how to use the basics to build your own plugins.

 A huge part of knowing jQuery is knowing the `jQuery` method and jQuery object.
 The `jQuery` method is responsible for turning a normal HTML DOM element into a jQuery object. `$` is a shorthand for `jQuery`, the two are interchangeable, but most people prefer to use `$` (I know, it seems magical, but it's just a function name - JavaScript allows such characters in function names).
-A jQuery object is a wrapper around a DOM element which provides all type of useful manipulation and traversing methods.
+A jQuery object is a wrapper around a DOM element which provides all types of useful manipulation and traversing methods.
 Let's first look at the jQuery method, and then look at jQuery objects.

 ### jQuery() ###
 In its simplest form, the `jQuery` method will turn a DOM element into a jQuery element: